Phelan320/LavaTumbleCustomLevelImporting/README.md

 [Lava Tumble](https://www.roblox.com/games/59273753/Lava-Tumble) is a game on ROBLOX.
 This repository provides documentation and samples that describe how to create and import your own custom levels.

+## Quickstart Video Tutorial
+A [video tutorial](https://www.youtube.com/watch?v=yhp6sFFpAxQ) is available describing just the basics of making and importing your own custom levels.

 ## Prerequisites
 Importing custom levels is permitted exclusively within Lava Tumble [VIP Servers](http://wiki.roblox.com/index.php?title=VIP_server) so it is necessary to purchase a VIP Server